jonbrennecke/VideoEffects/README.md

 #### Effect Configuration

-The `EffectConfig` struct defines the effecs applied to a video.
+The `EffectConfig` struct defines the effects applied to a video.
 For example:

 ```swift
 let effects = EffectConfig(